zamp21/collabtrans/README.md

     asyncio.run(main())
 ```

-### Example 3: Translating a JSON file (using `JsonWorkflow`)
+### Example 3: Translating a JSON File (using `JsonWorkflow`)

-Here, we show an example using the asynchronous method.
-In the `json_paths` item of `JsonTranslatorConfig`, you need to specify the JSON paths to be translated (following the jsonpath-ng syntax rules).
-Only the values matching the JSON paths will be translated.
+Here is an example using the asynchronous approach.
+The `json_paths` item in `JsonTranslatorConfig` needs to specify the JSON paths to be translated (satisfying the `jsonpath-ng` syntax).
+Only values matching the JSON paths will be translated.

 ```python
 import asyncio